odinthenerd/parameter2/README.md

  - should we force users to wrap out parameters with 'std::ref'? (out parameters should be getting more and more unpopular due to compiler improvements and their related coding style improvments.
 Also chances are that if a user wants the added clairity of named parameters that they also want to visibly state the a parameter is an out parameter.)
  - should we support the capture default values as a constexpr parameter? (the compiler should be able eliminate any unneeded overhead, however in the embedded domain the size of debug builds also matter.)

+## requirements:
+ - c++11 or higher compiler
+ - since our goal is speed we use brigand (the only dependancy), however use with any other MPL library which supports index_of would be trivial to support if needed